How to Read More?

 As a book lover, I do tend to read a reasonable amount anyway, but this year I really struggled to meet my Goodreads target of 50 books and I have been burning the midnight oil to squeeze the last few texts into 2017.
 This has been a shame as it has detracted from the actual enjoyment of reading; a librarian not enjoying her reading needs drastic action!

 In 2018 I am hoping to reignite my passion for reading for sheer enjoyment.
 I also hope to encourage others to read more too.
+(With kids I'd read aloud with them, but I can't do that with grown ups.)
 This is an utterly selfish act as I am hoping it will spur me on in my own reading aims!
 As the host of our next book club meeting, (see our proud members below), I am planning to persuade the group to take a New Years’ book club pledge to meet more frequently and to read more books.
 Book clubs are not only about drinking wine!
 In addition, I would like to set up a book challenge.
 This might be something along the lines of agreeing to read all of the man-booker shortlisted titles and run a sweep-stake on which will win!
 The idea is that this will stimulate book based chat and if I am the one to set up the challenge, then I will also have to set a good example and complete it!

 From this moment on, I’m also going to shift my mindset and persuade myself that it is ok to stop reading a book if I am not enjoying it!
 Over the last few months I have wasted too much time ploughing through texts I have found uninspiring – George Saunders 'Lincoln in the Bardo' springs to mind – sorry to those who enjoyed it!
 I’m also going to find better times to read.
 Days are so busy and full that I often don’t get to pick up my book until I get into bed.
 Whilst I definitely don’t want to stop this habit, as it is a great way to unwind, there is a fairly high chance that I will fall asleep with my book on my face and glasses askew!
 So in addition, instead of browsing social media during journeys and down time in hospital waiting rooms etc, I plan to make sure that I have a book in my handbag and read it!